reliablerascal/reliablerascal/README.md

 <p>As someone who loves both <strong>narrative</strong> and <strong>numbers</strong>, I've found a way to do both within one career as a data journalist.

 <p>These days (summer 2024) I'm working as a data journalist intern at the <strong>Jacksonville Tributary</strong>.
-Prior to that I'd balanced several freelance gigs, <strong>fact-checking</strong> and documenting public meetings for <a href="https://www.documenters.org/">City Bureau</a>, and <a href="https://reliablerascal.github.io/">writing freelance articles</a>.
+Prior to that I'd balanced several freelance gigs, <strong>fact-checking</strong> and documenting public meetings for <a href="https://www.documenters.org/">City Bureau</a>, scraping election night results, and <a href="https://reliablerascal.github.io/">writing freelance articles</a>.

 I'm just getting started at the Tributary, slowly and steadily improving and documenting an existing <a href="https://github.com/topics/legislative-dashboard">data pipeline and interactive visualization app legislative voting patterns dashboard</a>.